reactioncommerce/docs/guides/create-graphql-mutation.md

 ## Update the JSDoc comments

 Write/update jsdoc comments for the plugin mutation function, the mutation resolver, and any util functions.
-The resolver function must have `@memberof <PluginName>/GraphQL` in the jsdoc, and the `@name` must be the full GraphQL schema path in quotation marks, e.g., "Mutation.createSomething".
+The resolver function must have `@memberof <PluginName>/GraphQL` in the jsdoc, and the `@name` must be the full GraphQL schema path in quotation marks, e.g., "Mutation.updateRestrictions".
 (The quotation marks are necessary for the output API documentation to be correct due to the periods.)

 ## More resources